tc39/proposal-private-fields/README.md

 ### A Brief Introduction ###

-Private fields are represented as an identifier prefixed with the `#` character.
-Private fields are lexically confined to their containing class and are not reified.
-In the following example, `#x` and `#y` are private fields whose type is guaranteed to be **Number**.
+Private slots are represented as an identifier prefixed with the `#` character.
+Private slot keys are lexically confined to their containing class body and are not reified.
+In the following example, `#x` and `#y` are private slots whose type is guaranteed to be **Number**.

 ```js